Sales tax returns in New York State: A guide

 1. Introduction

-New York State’s intricate sales tax laws make filing an accurate return challenging, due to aspects such as varying jurisdictional rates and unique taxability rules.
-New York has a base sales tax rate of 4%, yet many counties and cities charge additional sales taxes.
-Because of this, your business must track every customer’s address so the correct amount of tax is collected and reported accurately on your returns.
+New York State’s intricate sales and use tax laws make it challenging to file an accurate return, due to aspects such as varying jurisdictional rates and unique taxability rules.
+The state sales tax rate in New York is 4% and applies to most taxable goods and services, but local taxes can be added on top.
+Because of this, your business must track every customer’s address so the correct amount of tax is collected and reported on your returns.

 Completing a New York sales tax return is a three-step process.
-Businesses must first identify their filing frequency and due dates, then prepare the return, and finally, file and remit sales tax.
-Following this process will help you to prepare for and complete your return smoothly and accurately.
+You must first identify your filing frequency and due dates, then prepare the return, and finally file and remit sales tax.
+Following this process can help you prepare for and complete your return smoothly and accurately.

 What’s in this article?